Sick British toddler at center of legal battle dies

 It was a strikingly different tone from the one he struck earlier, when he said doctors were wrong about Alfie's prognosis and threatened to resume his fight in court.

+Alder Hey issued a statement to express "heartfelt sympathy and condolences to Alfie's family."

+"All of us feel deeply for Alfie, Kate, Tom and his whole family and our thoughts are with them," the statement said.
+"This has been a devastating journey for them and we would ask that their privacy and the privacy of staff at Alder Hey is respected."

 Alfie's case received much attention outside Britain, especially in Catholic countries.
-Pope Francis appealed for the wishes of the boy's parent to be heeded, saying only God can decide who dies.
+Pope Francis, who had met with Evans, appealed for the wishes of the boy's parents to be heeded, saying only God can decide who dies.
 Italy even granted Alfie citizenship and put a military plane on standby to transport him to Rome if the courts allowed it.

 Officials in largely Catholic Poland and Italy have implicitly criticized Britain's courts and state-run National Health Service on the case.